Letters: My child is ill from long Covid – we cannot abolish social distancing

 Cycling history

-I counted about sixteen stories about the forthcoming Euros fixture between England and Italy in Saturday’s edition of The Independent.
+I counted about 16 stories about the forthcoming Euros fixture between England and Italy in Saturday’s edition of The Independent.
 But, today’s biggest sporting news was that the Tour de France record of the world’s greatest cyclist, Eddy Merckx, had been equalled by Britain’s greatest ever cyclist, Mark Cavendish.

 It attracted half a column and a couple of pictures.
-But, Cavendish’s return to the Tour is a fairy-tale story during what has been, so far at least, an electrifying race.
+But, Cavendish’s return to the Tour is a fairytale story during what has been, so far at least, an electrifying race.
 It’s as if Southgate didn’t just return to manage the team of which he had been a member, but came back, played and this time scored the winning goal.

-Philip Morgan
+Philip Morgan Audley

 Triple lock